How to Get the Best Out of Your Multilingual Workforce

 Adopting an official language isn’t easy for any global company.
 There’s a high chance that the management will receive resistance from the employees, and some stakeholders will raise questions about national pride.
 However, if the company has set out to expand internationally, this step becomes necessary.

 Say, a Japanese company has scheduled a meeting with some potential clients from America.
-If the former’s employees fail to communicate efficiently in English, what is chance of them closing the deal with the American clients?
+If the former’s employees fail to communicate efficiently in English, what is the chance of them closing the deal with the American clients?

-Moreover, one official language optimizes many processes within a global company.
+Moreover, one official language optimises many processes within a global company.
 For instance, you are likely to have people talking in their native or national language at company meetings.
 Consequently, that leaves those who do not speak the language – out of the conversation.
 Having an official company language will help you avoid such situations.

 Before you decide to change your company policy about language and communication, do ensure that this change is viable as you will need to ensure that all your documentation, electronic systems, and correspondence is in the official language.